moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/instances/instances.md

 ---
-title: Launch your first instance
+title: Instance operations
 template: article.jade
 ---

 #### Intro

-A Scaleway instance is physical server, each instance that you create is a physical instance dedicated for your personnal use.
+A Scaleway instance is physical server, each instance that you create is totally  dedicated for your personnal use.
-It's easy to use, the entire process take only a couple of minutes!

-This guide gonna show you how to create and access your new server.
+This guid is about instance operations such as create, edit, delete.

-#### Step 1 - Sign in
+#### Sign in

 In a first time go to the [Scaleway dashboard](xxx) and log in with your email and password.

 Once logged, click on the “Create Server” button at the top left of the sidebar

+### Instance creation

+Once logged, click on the “Create Server” button at the top left of the sidebar

-#### Step 2 - Choose an organization
+#### Step 1 - Choose an organization

 Empty

-#### Step 3 - Name & Tags your instance
+#### Step 2 - Name & Tags your instance

 First, you have to name your server, an instance name as the following specifications: It can be from 1 to 64 characters without symbols.